 Team Member Responsibilities

-The intramural sports staff is very proud to offer a wide variety of activities for the DSC students, faculty, and staff to participate in.
+The intramural sports staff is very proud to offer a wide variety of activities for the DSU students, faculty, and staff to participate in.
 However, each person who decides to participate in an intramural event assumes some responsibility as an individual participant.
 These responsibilities include:

 • Cooperate before, during, and after competition with the Intramural Sports supervisor/officials on site.

-- Make sure if you are adding a new player or joining a team after the Mandatory Captain’s Meeting, he/she must bring with them their current Dixie State College Student ID.
+• Make sure if you are adding a new player or joining a team after the Mandatory Captain’s Meeting, he/she must brings with them their current Dixie State University Student ID.
 No Card?
 No Play.

 - Enjoy your experience and have fun!